survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 {pagebreak}

+### Jarvis

+[Jarvis](https://www.npmjs.com/package/webpack-jarvis) is a user interface that has been designed to show all information relevant to your webpack build.
+For example, it shows the amount of treeshakeable modules in the project and how well your assets perform against different connection types.

 ### webpack-runtime-analyzer

 [webpack-runtime-analyzer](https://www.npmjs.com/package/webpack-runtime-analyzer) gives real-time analysis over webpack bundles.
 You can see bundle composition in multiple formats through the user interface, bundle sizes, and module details.
 It combines features of many tools above into a single one.